How Can ETT Help You?

 When the brain does not resolve or closed past trauma, new experiences that are similar in content or meaning bring out the unresolved feelings.
 The brain then focuses all of that (past and present) on what is happening now.

 This is the reason that others may seem confused about the intensity of the reaction.
 Because there is high emotion involved, reason and logic do not function properly.

 When triggered, most people’s emotions are beyond their control.
-ETT is designed to provide closure to the past so that triggers are eliminated/reduced, and emotional reactions are no longer tied to the past or overly charged.
+ETT provides closure to the past so that triggers are eliminated, and emotional reactions are no longer tied to the past or overly charged.

 How Does Emotional Triggers Treatment (ETT) Work?

 Your ETT practitioner guides you through a process of relaxation exercises, guided imagery, and interactive activities that allow the brain and mind to resolve and update past issues.
 All that you need to do is simply follow the practitioner’s lead.
 The guided imagery exercises allow the brain to complete and close old experiences, and to create new pathways.
 This removes the old emotional triggers, and the fight-or-flight response is no longer even tied into the past experience when talking about or remembering the events that the brain has now closed.